kabir12345/SpatialSenseWeb/README.md

 - `app.py`: The Flask application entry point.
 - `requirements.txt`: Lists all the Python libraries that the project depends on.
 - `index.html`: Contains the front-end user interface for interacting with the Spatial Sense system.
-- `static/`: Stores static files like CSS and JavaScript that enhance the front-end.
+- `static/`: Stores static files like CSS and JavaScript that enhance the front end.
 - `templates/`: Contains HTML templates used by Flask to render the UI.

 ## Steps to Reproduce the Code and Run It